 What is the difference between the M.A. program and the Ph.D. program?

-The M.A. in Hispanic Cultural Studies is a one-year, self-standing program, at the end of which candidates receive a Master’s degree.
-The Ph.D. in Hispanic Studies is a five-year program, at the end of which students receive the Ph.D. degree.
+The Master of Arts in Hispanic Cultural Studies is a one-year, self-standing program, at the end of which candidates receive a Master’s degree.
+The Ph.D. in Latin American and Iberian Cultures is a five-year program.
 All graduate courses taught in the department are available to both Master’s and Ph.D. students.
 Please consult also the Graduate School’s Frequently Asked Questions page.
 Both programs can only be undertaken on a full-time basis.

-If I receive an M.A. in Hispanic Cultural Studies at Columbia, may I continue on to the Ph.D.?
+If I receive a Master of Arts in Latin American and Iberian Cultures with a concentration in Hispanic Cultural Studies at Columbia, may I continue on to the Ph.D.?

-The Master’s in Hispanic Cultural Studies is a free-standing terminal degree program.
-If you wish to be considered for the Ph.D. degree you must apply formally to the Ph.D. program.
-If admitted, most of the work you did as part of the Master’s program is credited toward the Ph.D. degree.
+The Master of Arts in Hispanic Cultural Studies is a free-standing terminal degree program.
+If you wish to be considered for the Ph.D. in Latin American and Iberian Cultures degree you must apply formally to the Ph.D. program.
+If admitted, most of the work you did as part of the one-year Master’s program is credited toward the Ph.D. in Latin American and Iberian Cultures degree.

-May I apply to the Ph.D. program with only a bachelor’s degree?
+May I apply to the Ph.D. in Latin American and Iberian Cultures program with only a bachelor’s degree?

 What if I already have a master’s degree?
-Will I receive credit for previous graduate work if I enter the Ph.D. program?
+Will I receive credit for previous graduate work if I enter the Ph.D. in Latin American and Iberian Cultures program?

 Students who have received a master’s degree in Spanish or in a closely related field from another institution can petition to receive residence credit as well as academic credit for graduate work done elsewhere.
 Such students can receive a maximum credit of two residence units and academic credit for not more than four course units.
 The amount of academic credit is determined at the end of the first year, after a review of the student’s academic and scholarly record at the previous institution(s).